fa1c0nx/InputLock/README.md

-# InputLock v1.0.0
+# InputLock v1.0.1

 InputLock is a lightweight Windows utility for blocking custom key combinations in targeted applications.
-It integrates a Go-based low-level hook for reliable key blocking and minimizes to the system tray for unobtrusive use.
+It integrates a Go-based low-level hook for reliable key blocking and a Python GUI for easy configuration.
+Key combinations can now be dynamically loaded from JSON, with targeted PID filtering and live updates.

 ---

 ## Features

-* Select running processes to target.
+* Select running processes to target, with PID dropdown and live refresh.
-* Define custom key combinations to block.
+* Define custom key combinations to block, using `combos.json` for dynamic management.
-* Supports both manual selection and live key capture.
+* Supports manual selection, live key capture, and immediate combo persistence.
+* Normalizes keys for consistent mapping across sessions.
+* Delete combos directly from the GUI TreeView.
 * Integrates a low-level Go hook (`hook.exe`) for reliable blocking.
+* Dynamic combo engine replaces static Alt+Esc block.
-* Minimizes to the system tray with restore and exit options.
+* Minimizes to the system tray with restore and exit options (pystray removed for simplified lifecycle).
-* Easy-to-use GUI built with Tkinter.
+* Easy-to-use Python GUI built with Tkinter.
 * Fully self-contained Python executable for easy distribution.

 ---